chunsiangT-SDS/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 To connect to the AI chat model you need, you will use the Microsoft Foundry project resource to connect to the deployed models.

-Go to Azure, inside your resource group, select the Microsoft Foundry project:
+Go to [Azure Portal](https://portal.azure.com/#browse/all), inside your resource group, select the Microsoft Foundry project:

 [![resource-group-foundry-project](./assets/resource-group-foundry-project.png)](./assets/resource-group-foundry-project.png)

 Then select `Go to Foundry portal`:

 ![open-foundry-project](./assets/open-foundry-project.png)